If you’re travelling to Libya, our travel advice and updates give you practical tips and useful information.

 Safety and security

-We advise any Irish citizen in Libya to leave immediately by commercial means.
+We advise Irish citizens in Libya to leave immediately by commercial means.

-There is a serious threat of crime targeted against foreigners in Libya including theft, kidnappings and carjackings.
+There is a serious threat of crime targeted against foreigners in Libya including theft, kidnappings and carjacking.
 Irish citizens are advised to move around the country with extreme caution.

 Some general precautions to protect yourself from crime while in Libya include: